 Our ground floor space is available for hiring for events.
 Please enquire via email.

 Isabella Shields has been director and curator of 16 Nicholson Street since she established the gallery in 2016.
-Her continued academic and critical focuses are on trauma theory, intermediality, and the dissolution of boundaries within culturally prominent systems of representation.
-She is currently undertaking her PhD in Literature at the University of Edinburgh, writing on autofiction and intermediality.
-Her critical work has been published by FORUM, The Skinny, and The Polyphony.
-Her creative work has been published in Age of Man, and her work-in-progress novel ‘A Common Spring’ was developed into an experimental radio play for Radiophrenia in November 2020.
+Her academic and critical focuses are on trauma theory, intermediality, and the dissolution of boundaries within culturally prominent systems of representation.
+She is undertaking her PhD in English Literature at the University of Edinburgh, writing on existentialism and post-structuralism in contemporary autofiction.
+Her critical writing has been published by FORUM, The Polyphony, and in Martyrdom, Body, State: Manifesting Power, and Complete Destruction of the Real Body.
+Her creative work has been published in Age of Man, and her work-in-progress novel ‘A Common Spring’ was developed into an experimental radio play for Radiophrenia.

 Młyńczak is an Artist/Curator.
 Młyńczak delivered successful independent group exhibitions in Copenhagen and has taken the leading role in FLING collective that carries out a series of shows and supporting events in Glasgow – most notably the three consecutive shows in Tramway ‘RELAY’ (July 2019).
 She works with media and installation art.
 She holds an MLitt in Fine Art (GSA), graduated from ‘Fatamorgana’ Danish School for Art Photography and collaborated with Copenhagen Film Workshop.
 Her art practice is rooted in research within image/film-making and language.
 Młyńczak is currently working on an online sound art project which concerns homogenisation of language and democratisation of communication in multicultural environments ‘Teach me a word you’re afraid to forget’.